PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel certifiable unlearning algorithm PRUNE to erase specific data by adding a targeted patch network to the original model.
 Unlike existing works, our approach eases data holders' concern by providing easily measurable forgetting effect (examining the model's prediction on the unlearned data) while not affecting the model's overall performance.
-Extensive experiments have demonstrated that PRUNE can efficiently unlearn multiple data points and an entire category data points.
+Extensive experiments have demonstrated that PRUNE can efficiently unlearn multiple data points.
 In order to support further development of certifiable machine unlearning, we make all the codes available at the public repository \cite{anony2023code}.